monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Priority:** CRITICAL
 The system shall achieve pitch detection accuracy within ±1 cent of the actual fundamental frequency for input signals with signal-to-noise ratio of 40 dB or greater and stable pitch lasting at least 100 ms.

 **FR-009: Note Name Display**
 **Priority:** CRITICAL
 The system shall display the detected note name (e.g., "A", "C#", "Eb") and octave number (e.g., "4", "3", "5") with font size occupying at least 15% of screen height in portrait orientation, ensuring legibility from typical viewing distances of 30-100 cm.
+The note name shall be displayed using large, bold, technical sans-serif font with the single letter dominant and accidentals (♯/♭) smaller and cleanly aligned.
+Color shall be neutral off-white when unstable or no signal detected, transitioning to soft restrained green when stably in tune (±5 cents).
+Supporting reference frequency information (e.g., "440 Hz") shall be displayed in smaller text below the note with low visual emphasis.

 **FR-010: Tuning Meter Visualization**
 **Priority:** CRITICAL
-The system shall display an analog-style tuning meter consisting of:
+The system shall display an analog-style tuning meter functioning as the primary visual anchor of the interface, consisting of:
-- Horizontal arc spanning at least 120 degrees of visual angle
+- Wide arc (semi-circular or arc spanning 120-180 degrees of visual angle) spanning most of screen width
-- Cent scale markings at minimum intervals of 10 cents from -50 to +50
+- Thin, precise cent scale markings at 10-cent intervals from -20 to +20 cents
+- Center point clearly labeled as "0"
-- Animated needle indicating current pitch deviation position
+- Thin vertical line or narrow wedge-shaped needle indicating current pitch deviation position
-- Needle movement smoothed with damping coefficient to prevent excessive oscillation while maintaining responsiveness to genuine pitch changes
+- Needle movement smoothed with damping coefficient (0.7-0.85) to prevent excessive oscillation while maintaining responsiveness to genuine pitch changes
+- No bouncing or spring effects
+- Color behavior: neutral gray/off-white when away from center, subtle transition to restrained green near perfect tuning (±5 cents), no flashing or pulsing
+- Colored zones integrated into meter: red/muted zone for flat/sharp, green zone for in-tune (±5 cents)
+- Pure interval reference marks at -13.7 cents (pure major third) and +15.6 cents (pure minor third) with distinct visual style (small triangle or dot), visible but subtle
+- No decoration, gradients, shadows, or rounded corners

 **FR-011: Flat Indicator**
 **Priority:** CRITICAL